Extras For Ceremonies

 attendants on both sides carrying the red or white carafe and placing it on the

 table.
-Or a bit earlier the parents of the couples come forward with a bottle of wine
+Or a bit earlier the parents of the couples come forward with a bottle of

-then the wedding processional starts.
+seated and then the wedding processional starts.

 Ceremony: